carlgira/java-11-notes/collections/README.md

 # Collections

 - List:
     - Operations => add, remove, sort, indexof, set, clear
 - Set:
     - List of unique objects
     - Operations => add, remove, sort, indexof, set, clear
 - Stack =>
     - LIFO last in first out.
     - Operations => add, remove, push, pop, peek.
 - Queue
 - FIFO first in first out,
 -  Operations => add, offer, remove, poll, peek.
 - Deque
     - FIFO, LIFO.
-  - Operations => add, add, addFirst, addLast, offer, offerFirst, offerLast, remove, removeFirst, removeLast, pop, push, poll, pollFirst, pollLast (ArrayDeque LinkedList)
+    - Operations => adds, addFirst, addLast, offer, offerFirst, offerLast, remove, removeFirst, removeLast, pop, push, poll, pollFirst, pollLast (ArrayDeque LinkedList)

 **Map**
 - HashMap => Map that does not care about order.
 - LinkedHashMap => Map that store keys in the same order they are inserted.
 - TreeMap => Map that sorts the entries when inserted.

-**Set** (repetead data is not added) (Sets do not have indexes)
+**Set** (repeated data is not added) (Sets do not have indexes)
 - HashSet => Data does not has an order.
 - LinkedHasSet => data is stored in same order is inserted.
 - TreeSet => data is ordered according with keys

-For the TreeSet and TreeMap, the objects must implement Comparable or use Compartator or else it fails.
+For the TreeSet and TreeMap, the objects must implement Comparable or use Comparator or else it fails.

-**Comparator**
+**Comparator, Comparable**
 - Used as utility classes (Collections or in lambdas) to sort arrays.
 - Class or lambda to compare values.
 - CompareTo method with 3 outputs (-1, 0, +1)
 - Having compare (x, y) (when x<y => -1) (when x==y => 0)  (when x>y => +1)
-- Comparable => inteface with single method to compare values, implemented by objects inside a collection.
+- Comparable => interface with single method to compare values, implemented by objects inside a collection.
+- Comparator:
+    - public int compare(T o1, T o2) {
+- Comparable:
+    - public int compareTo(T o)

 **Arrays**